 Your children are entitled to Free School Meals if you receive any of the following benefits:

-Pupils who receive free school meals have £2.35 placed in their biometric account at the beginning of lunchtime (12:40 – 1:20pm) every school day.
-This can only be spent at lunchtime only in the canteen.
-Any purchases made at breaktime, or over the FSM allowance, will require funds to be added to the account by the parents and carers.
+Pupils who receive free school meals have £2.50 placed in their biometric account daily every school day.
+This can be spent at breaktime as well as lunchtime.
+Any purchases made over the FSM allowance, will require funds to be added to the account by the parents and carers.
 At the end of the day, any remaining money is removed from the account.
 The children cannot be identified as receiving free school meals when they use their account; the process is completely private.

-Pupil Premium Grant – Free School Meals/Ever 6/Pupil Premium Plus (was LAC/AFC) Service Child/Catch-Up Funding
+Pupil Premium Grant – Free School Meals/Ever 6/Pupil Premium Plus (was LAC/AFC) Service Child.

 Pupil Premium Grant is a sum of money given to schools each year by the Government to improve the attainment of disadvantaged children.
 This is based on research showing that children from low income families perform less well at school than their peers.
 The pupil premium is intended to directly benefit the children who are eligible, helping to diminish the difference between them and their peers.